ietf-wg-cellar/matroska-specification/notes.md

 * .mkv : Matroska video `video/x-matroska`
 * .mk3d : Matroska 3D video `video/x-matroska-3d`

-# Overlay Track

-Overlay tracks SHOULD be rendered in the same 'channel' as the track it's linked to.
-When content is found in such a track it is played on the rendering channel instead of the original track.

 # Segment Position

 The `Segment Position` of an `Element` refers to the position of the first octet of the `Element ID` of that `Element`, measured in octets, from the beginning of the `Element Data` section of the containing `Segment Element`.
 In other words, the `Segment Position` of an `Element` is the distance in octets from the beginning of its containing `Segment Element` minus the size of the `Element ID` and `Element Data Size` of that `Segment Element`.
 The `Segment Position` of the first `Child Element` of the `Segment Element` is 0.
 An `Element` which is not stored within a `Segment Element`, such as the `Elements` of the `EBML Header`, do not have a `Segment Position`.